ROCm/rocALUTION/docs/source/library.rst

 Automatic Object Tracking
 *************************
+rocALUTION supports automatic object tracking.
+After the initialization of the library, all objects created by the user application can be tracked.
+Once :cpp:func:`stop_rocalution <rocalution::stop_rocalution>` is called, all memory from tracked objects gets deallocated.
-By default, after the initialization of the library, rocALUTION tracks all objects and releasing the allocated memory in them when the library is stopped.
-This ensure large memory leaks when the objects are allocated but not freed.
-The user can disable the tracking by editing `src/utils/def.hpp`, however, this is not recommended.
+This will avoid memory leaks when the objects are allocated but not freed.
+The user can enable or disable the tracking by editing `src/utils/def.hpp`.
+By default, automatic object tracking is disabled.

+.. _rocalution_verbose:

 Verbose Output
 **************
 rocALUTION provides different levels of output messages.
-They can be modified in `src/utils/def.hpp` before the compilation of the library.
+The `VERBOSE_LEVEL` can be modified in `src/utils/def.hpp` before the compilation of the library.
 By setting a higher level, the user will obtain more detailed information about the internal calls and data transfers to and from the accelerators.
+By default, `VERBOSE_LEVEL` is set to 2.

+.. _rocalution_logging:

 Verbose Output and MPI
 **********************
-To prevent all MPI processes from printing information to screen, the default configuration is that only RANK 0 outputs information.
-The user can change the RANK or allow all RANKs to print by modifying `src/utils/def.hpp`.
+To prevent all MPI processes from printing information to `stdout`, the default configuration is that only `RANK 0` outputs information.
+The user can change the `RANK` or allow all processes to print setting `LOG_MPI_RANK` to 1 in `src/utils/def.hpp`.
 If file logging is enabled, all ranks write into the corresponding log files.

+.. _rocalution_debug:

 Debug Output
 ************
 Debug output will print almost every detail in the program, including object constructor / destructor, address of the object, memory allocation, data transfers, all function calls for matrices, vectors, solvers and preconditioners.
-The debug flag can be set in `src/utils/def.hpp`.
-When enabled, additional *assert()s* are being checked during the computation.
-This might decrease the performance of some operations significantly.
+The flag `DEBUG_MODE` can be set in `src/utils/def.hpp`.
+When enabled, additional `assert()s` are being checked during the computation.
+This might decrease performance of some operations significantly.

-Logging
+File Logging
-*******
-TODO
+************
+rocALUTION trace file logging can be enabled by setting the environment variable `ROCALUTION_LAYER` to 1. rocALUTION will then log each rocALUTION function call including object constructor / destructor, address of the object, memory allocation, data transfers, all function calls for matrices, vectors, solvers and preconditioners.
+The log file will be placed in the working directory.
+The log file naming convention is `rocalution-rank-<rank>-<time_since_epoch_in_msec>.log`.
+By default, the environment variable `ROCALUTION_LAYER` is unset, and logging is disabled.

+.. note:: Performance might degrade when logging is enabled.

 .. _rocalution_version: